Digital Photo + Photo Code

 Independent visibility guide based on the published UK passport photo standards.
 It is designed to clarify face-related checks, not replace official approval.

-Related guidance: UK passport photo requirements · passport photo hair requirements · glasses guidance
+Related guidance: passport photo head size guide · passport photo hair requirements · glasses glare checker

 Most Popular